kubernetes/enhancements/keps/sig-api-machinery/5000-api-linting-crd-schema-tooling/README.md

 - Comparing CRD that exists on cluster to a local YAML file of the same CRD - `crdify kube://mycrd.example.org file://mycrd.yaml`
 - Comparing CRD across git revisions (could be used in CI systems) - `crdify git://main?path=mycrd.yaml git://HEAD?path=mycrd.yaml`
-- Comparing CRD from git revision to a local file - `crdify git://main?path=mycrd.yaml file://mycrd.yaml`
+- Comparing CRD from git revision to a local YAML file - `crdify git://main?path=mycrd.yaml file://mycrd.yaml`

-The schema change validation will focus on changes that may break users, and changes that can be detected by comparing the CRD schemas in YAML.
+The schema change validation will focus on changes that may break users, and changes that can be detected by comparing the CRD schemas.
 It will not focus on static analysis, which will be the focus of the linter.

 ### Why do we need both?